caiocmello/news-mood/README.md

-# Is Sentiment in the news becoming more negative over time?
+# Is sentiment in the news becoming more negative over time?

 Description of the project here